-In 2017, the University of Hawai‘i at Hilo celebrates its 70th year providing access to higher education for the people of Hawai‘i Island, the state, and beyond.
-The university began its journey in 1947 as the Hilo Program, a UH
+(Fiscal Year July 1, 2017—June 30, 2018) In 2017, the University of Hawai‘i at Hilo celebrates its 70th year providing access to higher education for the people of Hawai‘i Island, the state, and beyond.
+The university began its journey in

 The extraordinary talent, diversity, and inspiration of these fine scholars are beautifully captured in this photo essay of fall commencement by Bob Douglas.

 Travis Mandel came to UH Hilo to help design a new data science program.
 His long term goal is to have UH Hilo stand out on a national level.

 UH Hilo student Alexis Stubbs was motivated to create the project because landfill space on the island is limited and composting is an important part of achieving sustainability on campus.

 Jonathan Koch was bit by the entomology bug while an undergraduate at UH Hilo.
 Now he’s back at the university with a PhD and a passion for pollinators.